Loading...

 Portion Control

 Start by reducing the portion size of the chole you consume.
-Smaller quantities will result in a less pronounced glucose spike.
+Smaller portions can help minimize the impact on your blood sugar levels.

 Healthy Fats